crithub/crithub/README.md

 ### Hi there 👋

 It's me, Cobalt.
-I'm a noob web developer who likes to tinker around with servers
+I'm currently looking into Docker and Linux containers
-and other shit.
+I also like to play with servers and shit

 Here's my setup specs, for those who want to see